Benjamin Moore London Fog 1541: Undertones, LRV, & More

 North, East, South, West – Which Paint Color is the Best?

-London Fog has an LRV of 56.44.
+London Fog has an LRV of 56.44 (according to the Benjamin Moore website).
 This LRV makes London Fog a light-depth paint color, but it’s definitely on the heavy side of this range.
 If you have a dark room due to poor lighting or small/no windows, this depth of taupe can make the walls look a bit muddy and drab.

 However, if you have a bright room, this added depth will help it hold firm against bright light, not washing out as much as lighter colors will.